Kirkurd

+Kirkurd Church

 It is recorded that a church in "Kercayrd" belonged to the bishopric of Glasgow in 1116.
 It was later given to the hospital at Soutra and in 1462 transferred to Trinity church in Edinburgh.
 The original church was located in the grounds of the Castle Craig estate, but when the present church building was built in 1766, it was located further west.
+The church was built by John Carmichael, 3rd Earl of Hyndford who died in the year of its completion.
+The church bell is inscribed to his memory.

 Kirkurd Church was closed for public worship in 1985 when the ecclesiastical parish was joined to Newlands and used its church.

 The principal mansions in the parish are Castle Craig (formerly Kirkurd house) and Netherurd.
 Castle Craig became a hospital during and after the Second World War, which it still is.
 The mansion of Netherurd was let to the Girl Guides in the 1950s and is now an outdoor activities centre.

 The civil parish of Kirkurd is in the Lamancha, Newlands and Kirkurd Community Council area.